I pulled the produce drawer of my fridge open, and realized with delight that I had everything I needed to make ratatouille.

 - Preheat the oven to 180°C (350°F).

-- Cover the dish with foil and bake for 45 minutes.
-At this point the vegetables should be cooked but not colored, and there should be cooking juices at the bottom of the pan.
+- Cover the vegetables loosely with a piece of foil, and bake for 45 minutes.
+At this point, the vegetables should be cooked through but not colored.

-- Remove the foil and bake for another 30 to 45 minutes, keeping an eye on the progress, until the cooking juices have evaporated and the vegetables have taken on a nice roasted aspect.
+- Remove the foil and bake for another 30 minutes, keeping an eye on the progress, until the vegetables have browned to your liking.

-This post was first published in April 2005 and updated in July 2016.
+This post was first published in April 2005 and compleeeetely updated in July 2016.